 Although it’s not a scientifically sound theory, based on similar facial expressions, I postulate that this dinosaur may in fact be Napodog’s ancestor as they both appear to be pleased as punch to be tracking mud around like it takes no work at all to clean the floors.
 NONE AT ALL.
 Happy-go-lucky jerks.

+Downstairs, you can watch fossils being cleaned and prepared for research.
+You can also assemble a dinosaur puzzle and do some coloring; of course we elected to do all of these things, for science.
 As you can see, Jason’s Eoraptor explores how one might camouflage itself in the 1980s, and mine is exploring hipster fashion.
 SCIENCE!